minhalvp/gptshell/README.md

 # gptshell
-you dont know commands but gpt does 😁

 gptshell is a command-line interface which allows you to execute commands based on provided description and vice versa

 ## How to use it